 - death or incapacity of parents.

 As mentioned above, the Courts place great emphasis on resolving the differences between the child and family.
 It aims to maintain the parent-child relationship.
-Given below are the various types of orders which the court can make.
+Given below are the various types of orders that the court can make.

 - The child will continue living with his/her family because it is safe to do so, and the State will help the family in resolving issues wherever required.